mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 >>> import pandas as pd
 ```

-The flag `--writable` is to enable permission to modify the container.
+The flag `--writable` is to enable the write permission to modify files in the container.

 ??? note
-    The `sudo` command is not needed here.

-Fakeroot for apt-get.

-Other ways.
-Build an image on other machines and run it with Singularity on the clusters.
-Build a Docker image on your MAC or PC.
-Build a Singularity image on your Linux machine.
+    We will install the `fakeroot` pakcage on the cluster, so that users can build images without the `sudo` command.

+Once the needed package are built in the image, you can use it as was shown in the preivious sections.

+Alternatively, you can build a container image on other machines on which you have `root` or `sudo` access.
+One way is to build a Docker image on a laptop/desktop such as MAC or PC.
+Another way is to build a Singularity image on a Linux machine that has Apptainer/Singularity installed.
+Once the image is built completely, transfer it to the cluster, and run it with Singularity.